-The first trick to savings is not to wait and see how much you “have left over” at the end of the month, but rather to “pay yourself first.”
-At the beginning of the month (or each time you get paid), put aside a certain amount towards your emergency savings before you do anything else.
+The first trick to savings is not to wait and see how much you have "left over” at the end of the month, but rather to “pay yourself first.”
+At the beginning of the month, or each time you get paid, put aside a certain amount toward your emergency savings before you do anything else.

 3. Stash Your Windfalls

-Resist the urge to spend any extra money that comes in.
-If you get a rebate check, a tax refund or even $20 in a birthday card from your Great Aunt Patricia, stash it immediately in your emergency savings fund.
+Resist the urge to spend any additional money that comes in.
+If you get a rebate check, a stimulus check, a tax refund, or even $20 in a birthday card from your Great Aunt Patricia, stash it immediately in your emergency savings fund.

 Since you weren’t counting on this money as part of your monthly budget, you’ll hardly miss it, and every little windfall will help get you closer to your savings goal.